Healthcare in Russia: Reform in 1991–1993

 The new Russia has changed to a mixed model of health care with private financing and provision running alongside state financing and provision.
 Article 41 of the 1993 constitution confirmed a citizen's right to healthcare and medical assistance free of charge.
 This is achieved through compulsory medical insurance (OMS) rather than just tax funding.
 This and the introduction of new free market providers was intended to promote both efficiency and patient choice.
 A purchaser-provider split was also expected to help facilitate the restructuring of care, as resources would migrate to where there was greatest demand, reduce the excess capacity in the hospital sector and stimulate the development of primary care.
 Finally, it was intended that insurance contributions would supplement budget revenues and thus help to maintain adequate levels of healthcare funding.

-The OECD reported that unfortunately, none of this has worked out as planned and the reforms have in many respects made the system worse.
+The OECD reported that the reforms only exacerbated existing issues in the Soviet system.
 The population's health has deteriorated on virtually every measure.
-Though this is by no means all due to the changes in health care structures, the reforms have proven to be fully inadequate at meeting the needs of the nation.
 Private health care delivery has not managed to make many inroads and public provision of health care still predominates.

 The resulting system is overly complex and very inefficient.
 It has little in common with the model envisaged by the reformers.
 Although there are more than 300 private insurers and numerous public ones in the market, real competition for patients is rare leaving most patients with little or no effective choice of insurer, and in many places, no choice of health care provider either.
 The insurance companies have failed to develop as active, informed purchasers of health care services.
 Most are passive intermediaries, making money by simply channelling funds from regional OMS funds to healthcare providers.

 According to Mark Britnell the constitutional right to healthcare is "blocked by opaque and bureaucratic systems of planning and regulation", reimbursement rates which do not cover providers costs and high levels of informal payment to secure timely access.
 There is a "mosaic" of federal and state level agencies responsible for managing the public system.